 Quality sleep is important to both your physical and mental health.

-Talk to your primary care physician to see if a sleep study is right for you.
+Talk to your healthcare provider to see if a sleep study is right for you.

 Diagnostic testing is a painless procedure used to determine if you have a sleep disorder.
 During the procedure, you spend the night at the hospital and are monitored by a specially trained sleep technician who uses electrodes to gather information on your heart rate, respiration, oxygen levels, brain-wave activity, eye movement and limb movement.

-A physician who specializes in sleep medicine will review your results and consult with your primary care physician about a treatment plan.
-Typical plans include medication or behavior therapy.
-A physician’s order is required to receive a sleep study.
-Talk to your primary care physician if you’re interested.
+A physician who specializes in sleep medicine will review your results and consult with your ordering provider about a treatment plan.
+An order is required to receive a sleep study.
+Talk to your healthcare provider if you’re interested.

 Daytime studies are available for second and third shift workers.
 Our sleep clinic is handicapped accessible.
 Sleep studies are covered by most insurance plans.